-The technology and scientific knowledge transfer enclose a set of actions aimed at facilitating commercial exploitation and social impact of research capabilities and out comings achieved by R&D activities.
+Technology and scientific knowledge transfer enclose a set of actions aimed at facilitating commercial exploitation and social impact of research capabilities and out-comings achieved by R&D activities.

-The suitable background for knowledge transfer are innovation ecosystems and its effectiveness requires technology intelligence throughout the process stages.
-To identify risks, opportunities and potential collaboration synergies among scientific progress and the productive and social needs is the main goal of technology and knowledge transfer.
+A suitable background for knowledge transfer is an innovation ecosystem and its effectiveness requires technology intelligence throughout the process.
+To identify risks, opportunities and potential collaboration synergies among scientific development and productive and social needs is the main goal of technology and knowledge transfer.

 Identification and Assessment

-Challenge: to be able to identify and evaluate potential technologies that benefit the organisation or an innovative project.
+Challenge: To be able to identify technology needs or evaluate technology potential for an innovative project.

-- Technology requests: the organisation identifies the problem and the technology needed.
+- Technology requests: identification of the problem and the technology needed.

-- Technology offers: the organisation offers its capacities and innovative technologies to solve problems.
+- Technology offers: the organisation offers its capacities and innovative technologies to solve other’s problems.

-Furthermore when matching the technology requests and offers it is important the impact assessment of implementing that technology in the organization, whether it is developed internally or acquired externally.
-For this, technology intelligence and several other instruments are available to help identifying and evaluating technology.
+Furthermore, when matching technology requests and offers it is important the technology assessment in the organization, whether it is developed internally or acquired externally.
+For this, technology intelligence and other tools are available to help to identify and to evaluate the technology.